Elmer Rice: Personal life

 Rice was married in 1915 to Hazel Levy and had two children with her, Margaret and Robert.
 After his divorce in 1942, he married actress Betty Field with whom he had three children, John, Judy and Paul.
 Field and Rice divorced in 1956.

-Alhough born into a working-class family with no interest in the arts and known primarily for his attachment to theater and politics, Rice was passionate about Old Master and modern art.
+Although born into a working-class family with no interest in the arts and known primarily for his attachment to theater and politics, Rice was passionate about Old Master and modern art.
 His art collection, slowly assembled over the years, included works by Picasso, Braque, Rouault, Leger, Derain, Klee, and Modigliani.
 He regularly frequented New York's museums, and in his autobiography, wrote of his first trip to Spain and the powerful impact Velazquez had on him and, in Mexico, of enjoying the work of Diego Rivera and the Mexican Muralists, artists who shared his political views.
 He was close friends with Japanese-American modernist painter Yasuo Kuniyoshi.

 Elmer Rice lived for many years on a wooded estate in Stamford, Connecticut until his death in Southampton, England in 1967 of pneumonia after suffering a heart attack.
 Obituaries took note of a long and respected theater career.
 Brooks Atkinson described Rice in his history of Broadway as "a plain, rather sober man with a reticent, unyielding personality...But when a social principle was at stake, he was more clear-headed than most people, and he was quietly invincible...He was one of Broadway's most eminent citizens."